dappnode/DAppNodePackage-storj/Readme.md

 Because you can be rewarded!

+According to their documentation:

 > We pay Node Operators for their unused storage and bandwidth, making decentralized storage possible for Tardigrade.io customers.
 Put your extra space to use and start earning today.

+Do not miss it!

 ### Requirements